simonheimlicher/heimlicher.com/content/leadership/powerful-patty-mccord/index.md

 How does a startup become a corporate behemoth with layers of policies, processes, and rules?
 It happens one mishap at a time if that event is seen as a mistake that is never to be made again.
 In her book *Powerful*, Patty McCord lays out her account of how Netflix almost got an expense policy – but avoided that path and instead relied on a no-rules culture.

-{{< responsive-image resource=images/powerful-patty-mccord-cover alt="The cover of the book Powerful by Patty McCord" title="Powerful by Patty McCord" float=right relative-width="40" >}}

 A vital principle of the Netflix culture is to treat employees as adults.
-But not just any adults: **powerful** adults.
+But not just any adults: *powerful* adults.
 This difference in mindset is critical to letting people achieve astonishing results.

 Indeed, the premise that employees have power is the root from which the entire Netflix culture is derived.